Exploring the waterways of Tai Tam

 The hardest part of the system’s construction was digging a 2.2-kilometre tunnel through a granite mountain, which required with the rudimentary tools available at the time, a huge amount of physical labour.
 When complete the inlet was finished with a neo-classical archway.
 The recorder house encloses the tunnel inlet, which although it is still in use to this day, is not visible to the public.

 The five-kilometre aqueduct, which was named Bowen Aqueduct after Sir George Bowen, Governor of Hong Kong from 1883 to 1885, is now Bowen Road, a popular jogging and dog walking trail in its own right.

 About 500 metres from the dam Mt Parker Road joins Tai Tam Reservoir Road and continues on towards the Tai Tam Intermediate reservoir.
-You don’t really get a good view of the dam from the main path but just across the bridge there is a smaller path to the right, which leads to a stilling pond at its base.
-From here you can also look back and get a splendid view of the granite-clad arches of the bridge.
+You don’t really get a good view of the dam from the main path but just across the bridge, there is a smaller path to the right, which leads to a stilling pond at its base.
+From here you can also look back and get a splendid view of the granite-clad arches of the bridge (main picture).